-BMW 1 Series hatchback (2011-2019) - Practicality & boot space
+Used BMW 1 Series review: 2011 to 2019 (Mk2) - Practicality and boot space

 Buying a sportier car usually means having to sacrifice some practicality, but the second-generation BMW 1 Series has a lot more space inside than before.
-It still doesn’t look great next to practicality-focused rivals such as the VW Golf, however.
+It still doesn’t look great next to practicality-focused rivals such as the Volkswagen Golf, however.

 Only choose the three-door version if carrying passengers in the back is not a big priority, as clambering into the back seats through the narrow gap is ungainly at the best of times.
 Plus, it can be hard to open the long doors if you’re stuck in a row of tight parking spaces.
-In both body styles the rear-drive layout means there’s a tall transmission tunnel in the middle of the rear floor, so the middle seat in the back is only really suitable for kids.
+In both bodystyles the rear-drive layout means there’s a tall transmission tunnel in the middle of the rear floor, so the middle seat in the back is only really suitable for kids.

-Another issue for families is that in the five-door the wheelarches intrudes into the rear seat space, which means they can get in the way if you’re fitting a child seat.
+Another issue for families is that in the five-door the wheelarches intrude into the rear seat space, which means they can get in the way if you’re fitting a child seat.
 The rear side panels extend further back than the doors themselves, making it hard to open the doors wide if you’re in a tight parking space.